meihaoHsu/Meihao-auto/wp-content/plugins/ai-engine-pro/readme.txt

 == Changelog ==

+= 1.9.87 (2023/10/04) =
+* Fix: The mwai_context_search was not being always called.
+* Update: Many enhancements with the Embeddings to make them more flexible and powerful, with better error handling.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

+= 1.9.86 (2023/10/02) =
+* Fix: Issue with model being overriden by the default model in the chatbot.
+* Update: Better IP resolution for logging.
+* Fix: The value from custom DIVs was not always retrieved by AI Forms.

+= 1.9.85 (2023/09/30) =
+* Update: Better support for gcp-starter server (Pinecone).
+Let us know if it's better for you!
+* Fix: No more swallowing spaces issues when using the AI Assistants in Firefox.
+* Fix: Prevent the user to re-use the same botId for different chatbots.
+* Fix: Custom ID can now be used in the conversations shortcode (custom_id).

+= 1.9.84 (2023/09/23) =
+* Fix: For Embeddings in Forms, the "None" could be mistaken for an actual index.
+* Update: The filter mwai_forms_params has been re-added into AI Forms, as deprecated.
+The filter that should actually be used is mwai_form_params (without s).

+= 1.9.83 (2023/09/23) =
+* Fix: Avoid deprecation issues with PHP 8.2+.

+= 1.9.82 (2023/09/22) =
+* Fix: The value of external select fields was not interpreted correctly.
+* Fix: Better validation in the AI Forms.
+* Fix: Empty chatbot shorcode will automatically switch to the default chatbot.
+* Fix: Issues on mobile with the chatbot.
+* Fix: Avoid displaying the rendered HTML in the chatbot when typed by the user.
+* Update: Accept function calls without parameters, and make sure the types are correct.

 = 1.9.81 (2023/09/20) =
 * Add: New gpt-3.5-turbo-instruct model.
 Have a look at [this](https://openai.com/research/instruction-following).
 * Fix: AI Forms work better with external input fields (such as radios and checkboxes).
 The debugging mode is also now more verbose.
 * Update: Consolidate the way ID and Custom ID are handled.
 That fixes a few issues with custom chatbots too.
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.9.7 (2023/09/16) =
 * Fix: Rewrite Content (in Embeddings) uses the right value as Max Tokens.